embraceitmobile/animated_tree_view/README.md

 Attributes              | Description
 ------------------------|-------------
 builder                 | The builder function that is provided to the item builder.
 Called, as needed, to build list item widgets.
-The built widget is passed to the [AnimatedList](https://api.flutter.dev/flutter/widgets/AnimatedList-class.html)'s itemBuilder. controller              | Allows controlling the [TreeView] programmatically using utility methods.
-Use `TreeViewController` for the `TreeView`, and `IndexedTreeViewController` for the `IndexedTreeView`. initialItems            | Node that is used to populate the `TreeView` initially.
-If no `initialItems` are provided, then the Tree will only contain the RootNode. scrollController        | Provide a scrollController for more granular control over scrolling behavior. expansionIndicator      | Provide an `ExpansionIndicator` to set the expand widget and collapse widget.
+The built widget is passed to the [AnimatedList](https://api.flutter.dev/flutter/widgets/AnimatedList-class.html)'s itemBuilder. tree                    | Tree that is used to populate the `TreeView`.
+If the `tree` is updated using any state management tools like setState or Bloc, then the [TreeDiffUtil](#treeDiffUtil) is used to get the diff between the two trees, and apply all the changes from the new tree onto the old tree. scrollController        | Provide a scrollController for more granular control over scrolling behavior. expansionIndicator      | Provide an `ExpansionIndicator` to set the expand widget and collapse widget.
 Typically these are [Icon](https://api.flutter.dev/flutter/widgets/Icon-class.html) widgets.
 You can pass in `null` if you do not want to show any expansion indicator. indentPadding           | This is the padding is applied to the start of an item. `IndentPadding` will be multiplied by Node-Level before being applied.